Hassan Sadpara: Award

 In 2008, Government of Pakistan awarded him the President's Pride of Performance.

 On 14 August 2019, Government of Pakistan posthumously awarded him the President's Pride of Performance for his numerous notable feats that include him being the first Pakistani to have scaled six eight-thousanders which also include the highest peak in the world, Mount Everest.
 The awards ceremony was held on 23 March 2020.

-Mountaineering consultant

-Hassan Sadpara was a free consultant for new climbers.
-He provided guidance to the team of Pakistan's "First Big Wall Climbing Expedition".

 Significant climbs

 Unlike other well-equipped climbers sometimes sponsored by multinational companies, especially those from Western countries, Hassan was the only Pakistani who had climbed: